ETIMC/Report/typst/sections/Sprint 1.typ

 However, for the implementation needed for the final product the team needed to find out which pins on the display, which originally was created to have a pico sit directly in it, were necessary for the functionality.
 This proved difficult as no datasheet existed for the device only a schematic with terms the team had not previously seen before.
 Therefore a significant amount of time was used to figure this out.

 */

-// == Davids notes
-// - Circuitpython made integrating with many devices easy
-//   - Limited Pico to using only one core, which created concerns regarding multitasking
-// - Wifi problems with CYW43 chip
-//   - Cleanup function was made to resolve this.
-Didn't resolve anything lol
-//   - Ended up being caused by the soft reboots.
-Hard reboots solved the problem
-// - I.fh.t.
-Mohis test, skulle padsne være mere som garageband?
-// - Asyncio
-//   - Easy to implement
-//   - Difficult to add error handling
-// - Latency, når wifi enhed forbindes
-// - LED's were setup in different functions.
-Would be refactored later
-// - Problems with device sometimes not recieving MIDI clock signal
-// - MIDI and LED put into their own classes and files

-// == Rebekka's notes
-// - NFC
-//   - Implementet with library from https://github.com/domdfcoding/circuitpython-mfrc522
-//     - Difficult to get working
-//     - Not much "reel" documentation
-//       - Most libraries have (already) been "translated" from micropython
-//   - Working
-//     - With card labels
-//     - With 2 LEDs for either detected card(1 LED lighted up) or no card (no light in LEDs)

-// == Jamie's notes
-// - Adafruit DisplayIO
-//   - Example class for the specific display (ST7789)
-// - The schematic was difficult to read, which led to difficulties finding out which pins were necessary.
-// - No datasheet making it difficult to figure out what the screen can do, or how to set it up.